dadhi/DryIoc/docs/DryIoc.Docs/ReuseAndScopes.md

 }
 ```

 What if I want a Transient reuse when `DefaultReuse` is different from Transient.
-In this case you need to
-specify `Reuse.Transient` explicitly: `container.Register<X>(Reuse.Transient)`.
+In this case, you need to specify `Reuse.Transient` explicitly: `container.Register<X>(Reuse.Transient)`.

 ## Reuse.Singleton

 The same single instance per Container.
-Service instance will be created on first resolve or injection and will live until
-container is disposed.
-If instance type is `IDisposable` then it will be disposed together with container.
+Service instance will be created on first resolve or injection and will live until the container is disposed.
+If instance type is `IDisposable` then it will be disposed together with the container.

 ```cs
 class Singleton_reuse